Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-It is difficult to compare salary levels from one country to the next or establish benchmarks for comparison.
-The salary scale can be defined internally and should present the wage range by job positions.
+• For 5.A.1.2.2 Transparent salary scale: The salary scale is best defined internally by the wage range per job position and benchmarked to the provider’s peers.
 Employees should have access to the full salary scale (i.e. all the ranges of salary) regardless of their level of compensation.

-Describe the benefits available to employees (e.g., government benefits, accident and/or health insurance, contributions to pensions/ retirement schemes) and to whom these benefits apply (e.g., full-time employees, part-time employees).
-Describe all conditions employees must meet in order to access these benefits and conditions to use the provider’s financial services (e.g., loans, transfer services).
+• For 5.A.1.2.3 Benefits/social protection: Describe all benefits for employees (e.g., government benefits, voluntary [not defined by law] accident and/or health insurance, contributions to pensions/ retirement schemes) and to whom these benefits apply (e.g., full-time employees, part-time employees).
+Describe all conditions employees must meet to access these benefits and conditions to use the provider’s financial services (e.g., loans, transfer services).

-Describe employee rights to reasonable working hours, including rights to overtime pay; the rate for overtime pay; how employees will be compensated for work on holidays; number of expected work hours per week; and to whom these apply.
+• For 5.A.1.2.4 Limits on working hours and overtime hours: Describe employee rights to reasonable working hours, including rights to overtime pay; the rate for overtime- pay; how employees will be compensated for work on holidays; number of expected work hours per week; and to whom these apply.

 5.A.1.3 The provider’s non-discrimination policy towards employees covers all internationally recognized Protected Categories.
 [Note: Protected Categories are as follows: People over 40 years old; Sex; Race/ethnicity/national extraction/social origin/caste; Religion; Health status, including HIV status; Disability; Sexual orientation; Political affiliation/opinion; Civil/marital status; Participation in a trade union.]

-Equal access to jobs, promotion and trainings is key to being a responsible organization.
-The provider should have a non discrimination policy which describes employee rights to fair and equal treatment regardless of the employee’s age, sex, race/ethnicity/national extraction/social origin/caste; Religion; Health status, including HIV status; Disability; Sexual orientation; Political affiliation/opinion; Civil/marital status; Participation in a trade union.
+Responsible providers must offer equal access to jobs, promotion and trainings is key to being a responsible organization.
+They should have a ‘non-discrimination policy’ which describes employee’s rights to fair and equal treatment regardless of the employee’s (1) age, (2) sex, (3) race/ethnicity/national extraction/social origin/caste, (4) religion, (5) health status, including HIV status, (6) disability, (7) sexual orientation; (8) political affiliation/opinion, (9) civil/marital status, and (10) participation in a trade union.

 Scoring guidance